 Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of it.

 And every beast takes care of their teeth in their way, and we humans should also do so.
-I would say we need to be more careful as we eat so many harmful things to our teeth.
+However, we need to be more careful as we eat so many harmful things to our teeth.

-But, luckily, we have medical support, and today, I’ll be talking about one of the medical treatments of teeth crown and especially Zirconia crown.
+But, luckily, we have medical support, and today, I’ll be talking about one of the medical treatments of teeth crowns and especially Zirconia crowns.
 But, first, let’s understand the term dental crown.

 What is a Dental Crown?

-When it comes to the materials that crowns are made of, it includes ceramic, Porcelain, Zirconia, metal, composite resin, and PorcelainPorcelain fused to metal.
+When it comes to the materials that crowns are made of, it includes ceramic, Porcelain, Zirconia, metal, composite resin, and porcelain fused to metal.